-Since 1950 years, the sun presents a phase of extraordinary activity.
-This is a conclusion reached that researchers
+Since the 1950s, the sun has shown a phase of extraordinary activity.
+It is at this conclusion that researchers of

-Sources: Depeche IDW - Press release of the Max Planck Institute -
+Sources: Depeche IDW - Press release from the Max Planck Institute -

 Editor: Antoinette Serban, firstname.lastname@example.org